shubhamku044/full-stack-interview-questions/README.md

 ### 14. Could you explain the Gitflow workflow?

-### 15. When would you use git clone over git clone --bare?

-### 16. What is the difference between git clone, git clone --bare and git clone --mirror?
+### 15. What is git reset and when would you use it?

-### 17. How do you make an existing repository bare?

-### 18. When would you use git clone over git clone --mirror?

-### 19. When would you use git clone --bare over git clone --mirror?

-### 20. Can you explain what git reset does in plain English?

-### 21. What is the HEAD in Git?
+### 16. What is the HEAD in Git?

-### 22. What is difference between git stash pop and git stash apply?
+### 17. What is the difference between git stash pop and git stash apply?

-### 23. Do you know how to easily undo a git rebase?

-### 24. What are "git hooks"?

-### 25. What are the type of git hooks?

-### 26. How can you use git bisect to determine the source of a (regression) bug?

-### 27. When do you use git rebase instead of git merge?
+### 18. When do you use git rebase instead of git merge?

-### 28. What is git bisect?
-How can you use it to determine the source of a (regression) bug?
+### 19. What are git hooks and why are they useful?

+### 20. How do you resolve merge conflicts in Git?

 ## Graphql